What is Regionalliga? Discover The 4th Tier of German Football

 The Regionalliga is considered a semi-professional league, with many of the clubs featuring a mix of professional and amateur players.
 Some clubs have strong youth systems and act as feeders for the professional clubs in the Bundesliga and 2.
 Bundesliga.

 The fourth tier of the German football league system is the Regionalliga, which is divided into five regional leagues – Nord, Nordost, West, Südwest, and Bayern.
 The Regionalliga is one level below the 3.
-Liga, the third tier of German football and fans travel to support their favorite teams.
+Liga, the third tier of German football, and fans travel to support their favorite teams.

 With top-quality play, the soccer played in the Regionalliga league is a breeding ground for scouts and head coaches.
 Here is a link to the Regionalliga table.